 1.1 This statute is the Academic Statute of Northland Polytechnic, and is made by the Council pursuant to the Education Act 1989 (“The Act”).

-1.2 This statute applies to all programmes or training provided by Northland Polytechnic and all students enrolled at Northland Polytechnic.
+1.2 This statute applies to all programmes of study or training provided by Northland Polytechnic and all students enrolled at Northland Polytechnic.

-1.4 Where a programme leads to an award from another authority, and there is conflict between the regulations of that authority and the regulations of Northland Polytechnic, then the regulations of that other authority shall apply in respect of that programme.
+1.4 Where a programme of study leads to an award from another authority, and there is conflict between the regulations of that authority and the regulations of Northland Polytechnic, then the regulations of that other authority shall apply in respect of that programme of study.